cyrus-/relit/README.md

 ## Current Limitations

+ * Relit does not yet implement pattern TLMs.
- * Relit does not yet implement pattern TLMs or parametric TLMs, which were described in the paper.
+ * Relit does not yet implement parametric TLMs.
+As a somewhat awkward workaround, you can use parameterized modules (functors), e.g. see [this example of a TLM for lists](https://github.com/charlesetc/example-tlm).
  * Relit doesn't work within the toploop/rtop/utop.
  * The following warning will come up a lot: